asahli4519/Independent-Project/README.md

 # Independent-Project
-Graphing calculator, made by me and Carver
+Graphing calculator, made by Alex and Carver